siganberg/GCodeUtil/README.md

 # GCodeModifier

-A lightweight C# console tool that modifies G-code files by inserting custom commands after each `M6` or `M98`, just before the first `G0 X..
+A lightweight tool that modifies G-code files by inserting custom commands after each `M6` or `M98`, just before the first `G0 X..
 Y..` movement line that follows.
+I use this for smarter way to retract/expand AutoDustBoot.

 ---